Israel Ori: The Armenia Plan

-Ori was the first to set the pro-Russian orientation of the Armenian liberation movement for decades to come.
-After arriving in Moscow, Ori met Peter the Great and presented the request from the Meliks of Syunik where they had written that we do not have another hope, we hope for God and your country.
+Ori was the first to set the pro-Russian orientation of a move to liberate Armenia in the decades to come.
+After arriving in Moscow, Ori met Peter the Great and presented the request from the meliks of Syunik where they had written that "we do not have another hope, we hope for God and your country."
 Peter responded favorably.
 He promised to render assistance to the Armenian people after the end of Russo-Swedish War.
 In the meantime Ori also met with Pope Clement XI in 1704 who offered him his support.
 Ori proposed to the Russian court a plan, which contained the following points: for liberating the Armenian and Georgian peoples it is necessary to send via the Caucasus a twenty-five thousand strong Russian army, fifteen thousand Cossack riders and ten thousand infantrymen.

 Cavalry must move to Transcaucasia with the road, which passes on the Daryal gorge, and infantry should cross from Astrakhan on the Caspian Sea.
 Russian troops will meet the Armenian and Georgian armed forces.
 Thus, even in the beginning of the 18th century within the Russian court the question about the preparation for a march in Transcaucasia was raised.
 It was agreed that a special envoy should be sent to Persia headed by Ori, to study the situation, the will of the locals, gather information on the fortresses and roads of the country and so forth.
-In order not to excite suspicions, Ori would say that he was sent by the Pope of Rome, to the court of Shah Husayn for the purpose of gathering information on the well being of the Christians in Persia.
+In order not to excite suspicions, Ori would say that he was sent by the Pope of Rome, to the court of Shah Husayn for the purpose of gathering information on the well-being of the Christians in Persia.
 In 1707, after the necessary preparations, Ori with the rank of the Colonel of Russian army and with the large formation solemnly went to Persia.
 The French missionaries in Persia attempted to prevent the arrival of Ori into Isfahan, trying to convince the Shah that Russia was intending to restore the political independence of Armenia, and that Ori intends to be the King of Armenia.

 When Ori reached Shamakhi, he was forced to wait several days before being granted permission to enter Isfahan.
 In Shemakhi he met local Armenian and Georgian political figures, strengthening their sympathies towards Russia.
 In 1709 Ori arrived in Isfahan, where he again conducted negotiations with the local political figures.
 In 1711 Ori suddenly died in Astrakhan during the return to Russia from Persia.

 All of Ori's efforts helped to inspire Joseph Emin (1726–1809), who went on to keep the idea of the liberation of Armenia alive.